Skip to main content

 serveSEapis[].serveSEHandle custom API endpoint requests

-See Custom API Endpoints for the apis[] configuration.
+See Custom APIs for the apis[] configuration.

 Proxy App Lifecycle